CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 This Image can be given to peer reviewers and other collaborators as a baseline to run your research.
-However the Image itself is opaque, and it is hard to tell what dependencies have been installed on the image without a lot of introspection.
+However the Image itself is opaque, and it is hard to tell what dependencies have been installed on the image without substantial inspection.
 It is recommended that the Image is built from a Dockerfile for full transparency.

 A Dockerfile is a text document that contains all the commands a user could call